-- 1) complete an initial mineral resource estimate for CdB, which I expect will be the first step towards a full copper mining feasibility study for the project; and - 2) undertake geological mapping and sampling at Cage Bengo prior to commencement of drilling.
+- 1) complete further drilling at CdB Copper Project in areas not previously tested to extend known copper mineralisation; - 2) to prepared an initial mineral resource estimate for CdB,; and - 3) undertake geological mapping and sampling at Cage Bengo prior to commencement of drilling.

-The above two goals will require further strong support from existing partners who understand and see the potential in the copper and gold projects retained by VDM and are able to provide the funding support that VDM requires.
-To this end, VDM was extremely pleased to have completed a \$4 million placement in January of this year, which was conducted at a significant premium to the Company's share price at the time.
+The above goals will require further strong support from existing partners who understand and see the potential in the copper and gold projects retained by VDM and are able to provide the funding support that VDM requires.

-I am confident that the Company's investment in CdB will provide healthy returns for our shareholders and partners and am of the view that the addition of the Cage Bengo project is a very positive development for VDM.
+I remain confident that the Company's investment in the CdB Copper Project and Cage Bengo Gold Project will provide healthy returns for our shareholders and partners.